stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-0.9/apache_13/README.txt

 Apache 1.3 modules for gSOAP

-The modules are released under the gSOAP open source public license, see license.pdf in the gSOAP root dir of the package.
+The Apache modules for gSOAP are released under the gSOAP open source public license and GPLv2.
+The open source licensing is replaced by Genivia's license for commercial use when a commercial-use license is purchased by customer.

 This directory contains the sources for building the mod_gsoap Apache module for Apache 1.3.